satyamyadav/awesome-microlibs/readme.md

 * [deep-assign](https://github.com/sindresorhus/deep-assign) - Recursive Object.assign().
 * [set-value](https://github.com/jonschlinkert/set-value) - Create nested values and any intermediaries dot notation (`'a.b.c'`) paths.
 * [get-value](https://github.com/jonschlinkert/get-value) - Use property paths (a.b.c) to get a nested value from an object.
 * [has-value](https://www.npmjs.com/package/has-value) - Returns true if a value exists, false if empty.
 Works with deeply nested values using dot notation (`'a.b.c'`) paths.
+* [flatkeys](https://github.com/ricardobeat/flatkeys) - Flatten object key hierarchies into a list of strings using a custom separator.

 ### Function